The Perkins INfrared Exosatellite Survey (PINES) I. Survey Overview, Reduction Pipeline, and Early Results: The PINES Photometric Pipeline

 In this expression, $W_{\text{R}_{ij}} = 1/\sigma_{\text{R}_{ij}}^2$, where $\sigma_{\text{R}_{ij}}$ is the uncertainty on the flux from the $i^{\text{th}}$ reference star in frame $j$.
 A weighted mean of the $\hat{F}_{\text{R}_i}$ is used to construct the ALC:

-$W_{tot_i}$ is the total weight for reference star $i$, the calculation of which is detailed in Appendix \ref{appendix:determining W_tot}.
-Assuming for the moment that the $W_{tot}$ values are known and the ALC has been created, the corrected, differential target flux is then given simply by:
+$W_{i}$ is the total weight given to reference star $i$, the calculation of which is detailed in Appendix \ref{appendix:determining W_tot}.
+Assuming for the moment that the $W_i$ values are known and the ALC has been created, the corrected, differential target flux is then given simply by:

 Next, we correct $\hat{F}_\text{T}^\star$ for linear correlations with airmass, seeing, and the target's centroid $x$ and $y$ pixel positions.
-Before this correction is performed, we calculate the Pearson correlation coefficient between the target flux and each regressor, along with the two-tailed p-value which tests for non-correlation.
+We also include the target's intrapixel centroid location as a regressor, as near-infrared array detectors can exhibit sensitivity variations across single pixels that can impact differential photometry at the $\sim$1\% level \citep[e.g.,][]{Lauer1999, Ingalls2012}.
+Before the regression correction is performed, we calculate the Pearson correlation coefficient between the target flux and each regressor, along with the two-tailed p-value which tests for non-correlation.
 If the regressor's p-value is less than $0.01$, it is retained in the regression; otherwise, it is discarded.
 We then perform a linear regression fit between the significantly correlated regressors and the corrected differential target flux and divide the resulting fit from the target flux.
 Optionally, a linear or quadratic function can be fit to the corrected target flux to remove any remaining long-term trends throughout the night, but these options are turned off by default.

 We create a target light curve for every photometry file described in Section \ref{subsec:aperture_photometry_and_bad_pixel_correction}.
 We then choose the best aperture by minimizing the average standard deviation of the corrected target flux evaluated over the duration of individual blocks of data.
 This is done for both nightly normalized light curves, where each night of data is normalized to 1, and globally normalized light curves, where the entire data set is normalized to 1.
 The globally normalized light curves allow us to search for variability trends with longer time baselines.